Steven Rose: Academic career

 Rose was for several years a regular panellist on BBC Radio 4's ethics debating series The Moral Maze.
-He is a Distinguished Supporter of Humanists UK.
+He was a Distinguished Supporter of Humanists UK.
 He was part of the Royal Society's working group producing their Brain Waves modules on the state of neuroscience and its social framing, and was a member of the Nuffield Council on Bioethics Working Party on Novel Neurotechnologies.
-His recent books with Hilary Rose include Alas Poor Darwin: Arguments against Evolutionary Psychology, in 2012, Genes, Cells and Brains: the Promethean promises of the new biology (Verso), described by Guardian reviewer Steven Poole as 'fascinating, lucid and angry' with a 'lethally impressive hit ratio' and most recently Can Neuroscience Change Our Minds?
+His recent books with Hilary Rose include Alas Poor Darwin: Arguments against Evolutionary Psychology, in 2012, Genes, Cells and Brains: the Promethean promises of the new biology (Verso), described by Guardian reviewer Steven Poole as "fascinating, lucid and angry" with a "lethally impressive hit ratio", and most recently Can Neuroscience Change Our Minds?
 (Polity, 2016).
 His audio-autobiography forms part of the British Library's National Life Stories Collection of distinguished scientists.
 The sociologist Nikolas Rose is his younger brother.
-Hilary and he have two sons.
-He remains an atheist.
+Hilary and he had two sons.
+He remained an atheist.